JoKra1/mssm/README.md

 pip install matplotlib # Only needed for tutorials
 ```

-The fourth line, installing ``matplotlib`` is only necessary if you want to run the tutorials.
+The fourth line, installing ``matplotlib`` is only necessary if you want to run the tutorial.
 Note: pypi will only reflect releases (Basically, the state of the stable branch).
 If you urgently need a feature currently only available on the main branch, consider building from source.

 ### Building from source